mathpl/logmetrics/README.md

 <h2>Compiling</h2>
-Since I moved away from the default regex package in favor of libpcre (for a vast performance improvement) compiling logmetrics_collector for deplyoment is a little more tricky than your average Go project.
+Since I moved away from the default regex package in favor of libpcre (for a vast performance improvement) compiling logmetrics_collector for deployment is a little more tricky than your average Go project.
 You will need libpcre-devel version 8+.
 Included under utils is the specfile used to build a logmetrics_collector rpm.
-Follow it and you should be able to statically link the libpcre of you choice.
+Follow it and you should be able to statically link the libpcre of your choice.

 <h2>Todo</h2>